fmtlib/fmt/README.md

 # Performance

-{fmt} can be tens of percent to 20–30 times faster than iostreams and `sprintf`, especially for numeric formatting.
+{fmt} can be tens of percent to 20–30 times faster than `sprintf` and iostreams, especially for numeric formatting.
 It minimizes dynamic memory allocations and can optionally [compile format strings]( https://fmt.dev/latest/api/#compile-api) into efficient formatting code.